Trade to be focus of Australia, Indonesia talks

 8:15am: Jason Clare told media the Australian Maritime Safety Authority's initial response was to tell the boat to return to Indonesia:

 "He talked about the chronology of events.
 He said there were reports of a boat in distress earlier this week but it wasn't until about Wednesday morning when it was 38 nautical miles south of the Indonesian mainland where it was detected.
-It was the source of distress calls and AMSA got prepared to respond on that Wednesday night.
+It was the source of distress calls and AMSA got prepared to respond on that Wednesday night.8:00am: Key points from Home Affairs Minister Jason Clare's media conference this morning:

 "But it wasn't until the Thursday morning that the concerns were increased about the safety of that boat and that's when border protection swung into action and the life rafts eventually were dropped off by an RAAF plane at about 5 o'clock on Thursday."